 Biographical Information

-Bobby Herrera was one of the first Latino players in the majors, appearing in 1951.
-The struggling St. Louis Browns employed 22 different pitchers while finishing a distant last in the American League in 1951.
-The teams mounds corps included the ageless Satchel Paige, 20 game winner Ned Garver and 25-year-old Mexican born right-hander Herrera.
+Bobby Herrera was one of the first Latino players in the majors, appearing with the St. Louis Browns in 1951.
+The struggling Browns employed 22 different pitchers while finishing a distant last in the American League in 1951.
+The teams mounds corps included the ageless Satchel Paige, 20-game winner Ned Garver and 25-year-old Mexican-born right-hander Herrera.

-After allowing six runs and six hits in a couple of innings out of the bullpen, he would return to the minor leagues where he would spend ten seasons (1947-1956).
+After allowing six runs and six hits in two and a third innings out of the bullpen, he returned to the minor leagues where he spent ten seasons (1947-1956).
 Herrera's best season came with the Laredo Apaches of the Gulf Coast League in 1953, going 17-6 with a 3.10 ERA while pitching 206 innings.
 Tito was also player-manager for part of the 1953 season.
 He finished up his minor league activity in 1956 with a 69-58 record and a 3.47 ERA.

 Source: Newspaper article on Herrera